swethavs/Agile510/ReadMe.txt

 FTP Client gets connected.
-Enter the following commands to carry out various functions- ls --> to list directories. mkdir directory_name --> to make directory on remote server. rm file_name --> to remove file on remote server. rmdir directory_name --> toremove directory on remote server. logout-logout from the currebt session q --> quit the program
+Enter the following commands to carry out various functions- ls --> to list directories. rd->Download/get single file from remote directory(this command will support downloading multiple files once that story is completed) mkdir directory_name --> to make directory on remote server. rm file_name --> to remove file on remote server. rmdir directory_name --> toremove directory on remote server. logout-logout from the current session q --> quit the program